irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 125 damage class Assault rifle modded for accuracy and concealment, since Designated Marksman skill is already helping you with recoil.
 95/125/155 damage class SMG modded for stability and concealment, mostly to melt bulldozers at point blank ranges.
 Viper/concussion grenades to help with revives, since you can pick them up decently often.
-Any 32 concealment melee of your choise.
+Any 32 concealment melee of your choice.

 # Grinder (1/5):